 - Look for inconsistencies in the accuser’s story

-- Defend you at trial if we have to, and challenge the jury on whether or not the prosecution has proven your charges beyond a reasonable doubt
+- Provide a resolute defense if necessary, challenging the jury to determine whether the prosecution has substantiated your charges beyond a reasonable doubt

 The Importance of Legal Representation in a Sexual Misconduct Case in Branson, MO

-Reach Out to a Sexual Misconduct Lawyer in Branson, MO Now | Combs Waterkotte
+Contact a Sexual Misconduct Lawyer in Branson, MO Today | Combs Waterkotte

 Irrespective of the character or gravity of the accusations lodged against you in Branson, MO, Combs Waterkotte was established with the mission of providing support to good individuals entangled in bad circumstances.
-We firmly believe that you are entitled to a proficient and unwavering team of defense specialists as you confront criminal charges, be it in Branson or elsewhere in Missouri.
+We firmly maintain that you are entitled to a proficient and unwavering team of defense specialists as you confront criminal charges, be it in Branson or elsewhere in Missouri.